by Freddy Tran Nager, Founder of Atomic Tango + Writer Who Likes Numbers; photo by Cory Doctorow via Wikimedia Commons…

 About a year ago I noticed some interesting ads at the ends of news articles.
-Instead of promoting a product or service, these ads featued other articles on other websites.
-Since I’m a writer who loves having readers (did I ever mention that you rock?), I decided to run a little self-promo.
+Instead of promoting a product or service, these ads featured other articles on other websites.
+Since I’m a writer who loves readers (did I ever mention that you rock?), I decided to run a little self-promo.

 So I tested a few ads hyping some Atomic Tango posts.
 The programmatic advertising service gave me the typical choice of paying for clicks or paying for views.
 Now as a follower of ad fraud researcher Dr. Augustine Fou, I know that paying for views is essentially asking to have your pocket picked:

 - If anyone in the advertising-and-publishing food chain is a crook, then most of the “views” will be by bots, not humans.

 - If humans do “see” the ads, they likely won’t notice them because of ad blindness, ridiculous ad placement (at the bottom of pages), or corrupt placement (hidden behind other ads).

 - And even if every participant is a law abiding human, the same ad gets shown to the same person again and again and again and again… So many “impressions,” so little impact.
 (I call that “Facebook Syndrome.”)

 Now, Dr. Fou has also shown that clicks are also easily faked — bots can be programmed to do anything a human can — but I had no other choice with this ad service.
 And clicks at least mean someone (or something) is coming to my website.
 I just had to watch my wallet and my web analytics.